[This guide has been fully updated in 2018 to reflect the changes to MySQL in Raspbian “Stretch” v9.x]

-My first experience buying a Raspberry Pi 2B didn’t go very well, I unwittingly purchased a fake knockoff from China via eBay that didn’t even work, needless to say I was very dissapointed.
+My first experience buying a Raspberry Pi 2B didn’t go very well, I unwittingly purchased a fake knockoff from China via eBay that didn’t even work, needless to say I was very disappointed.
 Since then I have learned you have to be very careful where you buy any Raspberry Pi hardware.
 There are several official Raspberry Pi hardware suppliers that I’ll list below, but first let’s go through the list of parts you will need for this project.

 - Raspberry Pi 3 motherboard/SBC